 Fragrance oils do not disperse well in water without the aid of a solubilizer.
 To make water or alcohol based perfumes, air fresheners, linen sprays and other water or alcohol based formulations, you may use our Water-Soluble Fragrances or use Polysorbate 20 to emulsify fragrance oils.

 - Our line of Cosmetic Fragrance Oils are highly concentrated and are intended to be diluted before direct use on the skin or used as an ingredient in personal care product formulations.
 We strongly recommend diluting them at a minimum ratio of 1 part fragrance oil to 3 parts product/oil/diluent.
 In most formulations, they can (and should) be diluted even further.

 - Our Cosmetic Fragrance Oils are not for use in candles.
 The diluent used in our toiletry fragrance oils is better for the skin than cheaper quality diluents used in candle fragrances but it does not burn well in candles.
-Please visit our Candle Fragrance Oil section for the candle versions of these fragrances.

 - Our Cosmetic Fragrance Oils are not intended for use in lip products.
 We offer specially formulated flavor oils that are approved for use in lip products.
 Please see our Flavor Oil section for lip product approved oils.

 - Our 16 oz. and 1 gallon bottles of fragrance oil are shipped in plastic HDPE bottles.
 We recommend that you transfer these oils to glass bottles upon receipt.
 We offer 16 oz.
 Boston Round bottles within our Packaging section.

 Tips for Using Fragrance Oils in Cold Process Soap: